shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 ```

-Note that API `sgx_qv_verify_quote()` allows:
+Notes on the API function `sgx_qv_verify_quote()`:
-- Verifier controls quote verification via trusted QvE or untrusted QVL by
+- Verifier application (called the verifier) controls quote verification via trusted
-  specifing parameter `p_qve_report_info`
+  QvE or untrusted QVL by specifing parameter `p_qve_report_info`
-  - Intel SGX Quote Verification Enclave (QvE) when this parameter is non-NULL:
+  - Trusted QvE when this parameter is non-NULL, containing the `target_info`
+    for the verifier enclave that verifies the QvE security properties:
     Quote verification would be done inside QvE, and QvE would return a report
-    which target for verifier's enclave, it means verifier can verify QvE's
+    targeting the verifier enclave, it means the verifier can verify QvE's
     reutrn report and identity
-  - Intel SGX Quote Verification Library (QVL) when this parameter is NULL:
+  - Untrusted QVL when this parameter is NULL:
-    Quote verification would be done inside untrusted QVL library, verifier can
+    Quote verification would be done inside untrusted QVL library, the verifier can
     use this way on a non-SGX capable system, but the result can not be
     cryptographically authenticated in this mode
-- This API would return [supplemental data](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteVerification/QvE/Include/sgx_qve_header.h) to allow verifier to have an alternative verification
+- This API can return a [supplemental data structure](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteVerification/QvE/Include/sgx_qve_header.h)
+to allow theverifier to have an alternative verification policy
-  policy

 ```C
 /** Contains data that will allow an alternative quote verification policy. */